 Hepatitis C is spread primarily by exposure to human blood or blood products.
-Hepatitis C transmission occurs when blood from an infected person enters the body of a person who is not infected.
-The hepatitis C virus is spread through sharing needles or works when shooting drugs, through needlesticks or sharps exposures on the job, or from an infected mother to her baby through the birth process.
-Sexual transmission is also possible but is less common.
+Hepatitis C is most commonly spread through sharing needles when shooting injectable drugs.
+It can also be spread by needle sticks or sharps exposure on the job, or from an infected mother to her baby through the birth process.
+Sexual transmission is possible but not common.

-There may be no or few symptoms in the early stages of hepatitis C, or symptoms may be mild (tiredness, nausea, headache and/or loss of appetite).
+There may be no symptoms early on or symptoms may be mild (fatigue, nausea, headache and/or loss of appetite).

 - More serious symptoms include fever, vomiting, abdominal pain, light colored stools, dark urine and occasionally yellowing of the eyes and skin (jaundice).

 - Chronic Hepatitis C may lower a person’s energy level to the point where they have trouble with daily activities.